Lingua ignota: Orthography and phonology

-Glossary
+Lingua Ignota uses frequent multigraphs such as sch, th, ph, sz, ei, among others.
+It is not clear how many denoted unique sounds not covered by the standard alphabet, nor if any sounded the same as specific single letters or other multigraphs.
+Like the singular letters, their consistency in pronunciation is not known.

+Vocabulary

-The glossary is in a hierarchical order, first giving terms for God and angels, followed by terms for human beings and terms for family relationships, followed by terms for body-parts, illnesses, religious and worldly ranks, craftsmen, days, months, clothing, household implements, plants, and a few birds and insects.
-Terms for mammals are lacking (except for the bat, Ualueria, listed among birds, and the gryphon, Argumzio, a half-mammal, also listed among the birds).
+The glossary is in a hierarchical order (scala naturae), first giving terms for God and angels, followed by terms for human beings and terms for family relationships, followed by terms for body-parts, illnesses, religious and worldly ranks, craftsworkers, days, months, clothing, household items, plants, and a few birds and insects.
+Terms for mammals are absent (except for the bat, Ualueria, and the legendary half-mammal gryphon Argumzio, both listed among the birds).
+Also lacking are most adjectives, numbers, and grammatical terms, as well as any verbs, adverbs, pronouns, or function words.

-The first 30 entries are (after Roth 1880):
+The first 30 entries are (after (Roth 1895)):